 New knowledge must always be something of a surprise—if we could predict its content then we would have to know it already, and it would not really be new.
 Contrary to common expectation, new knowledge is not always a pleasant surprise for the growth economy—frequently it is bad news.
-For example, climate change from greenhouse gases was recently new knowledge, as was discovery of the ozone hole.
+For example, climate change from greenhouse gases was recently new knowledge, as was the discovery of the ozone hole.
 How can one appeal to new knowledge as the panacea when the content of new knowledge must of necessity be a surprise?
-Of course we may get lucky with new knowledge, but should we borrow against that uncertainty?
+Of course, we may get lucky with new knowledge, but should we borrow against that uncertainty?
 Why not count the chickens after they hatch?

-7. Without growth we are condemned to unemployment.
+7. Without growth, we are condemned to unemployment.
 The Full Employment Act of 1946 declared full employment to be a major goal of U.S. policy.
 Economic growth was then seen as the means to attain full employment.
-Today that relation has been inverted—economic growth has become the end.
+Today, that relation has been inverted—economic growth has become the end.
 If the means to attain that end—automation, off-shoring, excessive immigration—result in unemployment, well that is the price “we” just have to pay for the supreme goal of growth.
 If we really want full employment we must reverse this inversion of ends and means.
 We can serve the goal of full employment by restricting automation, off-shoring, and immigration work permits to periods of true domestic labor shortage as indicated by high and rising wages.
 Real wages have been falling for decades, yet our corporations, hungry for cheaper labor, keep bleating about a labor shortage.
 They mean a shortage of cheap labor in the service of growing profits.
-Actually a labor shortage in a capitalist economy with 80% of the population earning wages is not a bad thing.
-How else will wages and standard of living for that 80% ever increase unless there is a shortage of labor?
-What the corporations really want is a surplus of labor, and falling wages.
-With surplus labor wages cannot rise and therefore all the gains from productivity increases will go to profit, not wages.
+Actually a labor shortage in a capitalist economy with 80 percent of the population earning wages is not a bad thing.
+How else will wages and standard of living for that 80 percent ever increase unless there is a shortage of labor?
+What the corporations really want is a surplus of labor and falling wages.
+With surplus labor, wages cannot rise and therefore all the gains from productivity increases will go to profit, not wages.
 Hence the elitist support for uncontrolled automation, off-shoring, and immigration.